Retirement & Savings Plans

-All full-time employees are provided term, group life insurance and accidental death and dismemberment insurance through the VRS.
+All full-time employees are provided term, group life insurance and accidental death and dismemberment insurance through the VRS, administered by Minnesota Life.
 The insurance has no cash value.
-The amount of the basic life insurance benefit for death due to natural causes is equal to the employee's annual base compensation rounded up (never down) to the next highest $1,000 and then doubled.
-For accidental death, the life insurance is double the natural death benefit, or four times the annual base salary rounded up to the next highest $1,000.
-Front Royal pays the entire cost of the basic group life insurance benefit.
+The amount of the basic life insurance benefit for death due to natural causes is two times the employee's annual salary.
+For accidental death, the life insurance is double the natural death benefit, or four times the annual base salary.
+Currently, the Town pays all premiums for this coverage.

-VRS members are also eligible to purchase optional term, group life insurance for natural and accidental death for the member, the member's spouse, and the member's dependent children up to age 21, or age 25 if a full-time student.
-VRS members may purchase the optional life insurance for 1, 2, 3, or 4 times the annual salary rounded up.
+VRS members are also eligible to purchase optional term, group life insurance for natural and accidental death for the member, the member's spouse, and the member's dependent children.
+VRS members may purchase the optional life insurance for up to four times the annual salary.
 The monthly premium is based on the amount of insurance purchased and the age of the member.
 The member is responsible for paying the monthly premium for the optional life insurance through payroll deduction.

 Tax Deferred Compensation Plan (IRC 457)

 All Front Royal employees are eligible to participate in a tax-deferred compensation program (IRC Section 457).
 An employee may choose between 3 plan providers:

 - ICMA Retirement Corporation

 United States Savings Bonds